Geonovum/geometrie-in-lichtere-formaten/README.md

 In addition, we provide a set of sample files of these different formats, and we perform a 'comparative commodity study' on various aspects (including CRS, circular arcs, compression, lossy / losless conversion) on these different encodings.

-If you want to know more or participate in this survey, please contact Linda van der Brink (l.vanderbrink@geonovum.nl) or Arnoud de Boer (a.deboer@geonovum.nl).
+If you want to know more or participate in this survey, please contact Linda van den Brink (l.vandenbrink@geonovum.nl) or Arnoud de Boer (a.deboer@geonovum.nl).